 FLOOR RESOLUTION.
 A written motion calling for action, which may be offered from the floor of either house.
+Floor resolutions are usually congratulatory, commendatory, or memorial.

 GALLERY.
 Areas of both chambers where public visitors may observe the Legislature in session.